Automattic/vip-governance-plugin/README.md

 ### Install on WordPress VIP

-The VIP Governance plugin is authored and maintained by [WordPress VIP][wpvip], and made available to all WordPress sites by [VIP MU plugins][vip-go-mu-plugins].
+The WordPress VIP Block Governance plugin is authored and maintained by [WordPress VIP][wpvip], and made available to all WordPress sites by [VIP MU plugins][vip-go-mu-plugins].
 Customers who host on WordPress VIP or use [`vip dev-env`](https://docs.wpvip.com/how-tos/local-development/use-the-vip-local-development-environment/) to develop locally have access to this plugin automatically.
 We recommend this activation method for WordPress VIP customers.

 Enable the plugin by adding the method shown below to your application's [`client-mu-plugins/plugin-loader.php`][vip-go-skeleton-plugin-loader-example]: